Landscape planning for forest biodiversity and diverse forestry.

 - Research unit Forest Policy and International Forest Management

 - Funding organisation Others

 - Duration 01.04.2016 - 31.12.2019

 - Project management Astrid Mirjam Zabel von Felten

 - Head of project Astrid Mirjam Zabel von Felten

-- Project staff Astrid Mirjam Zabel von Felten
+- Project staff Dr. Astrid Mirjam Zabel von Felten

 - Keywords Landscape planning, environmental economics, Sweden